In the Line of Fire: Plot

 Upon returning home to Washington, and now a widely publicized hero, Horrigan announces his retirement.
 Horrigan shows Raines into his apartment, where an unexpected farewell message from Leary is found on Horrigan's answering machine.
 They play the message, in which Leary begins to commend Horrigan on his character, but Horrigan and Raines leave the apartment before the message ends.
-The film ends with Horrigan and Raines enjoying a romantic interlude at the Lincoln Memorial, where they had previously shared a moment together.
+The film ends with Horrigan and Raines enjoying a romantic interlude at the Lincoln Memorial.